nikothomas/ctdfjorder/docs/developers.rst

 Developers
 ==========

-Welcome to the **CTDFjorder** documentation!
+Welcome to the CTDFjorder developer documentation!
 This guide will help you get started with using the CTDFjorder library, designed to process and analyze CTD (Conductivity, Temperature, Depth) data efficiently.
-To see everything you can do with CTDFjorder or get more in depth information on the functions used in the tutorial read the :doc:`API` documentation.
+To see everything you can do with CTDFjorder or get more in depth information on the functions used in the tutorial read the :doc:`API`.
 CTDFjorder is not native to R, but can be used in R scripts with the reticulate package.

 Introduction